NZ’s Guptill out of second ODI against Australia

 “We certainly got hit to areas we didn’t want to, but McLean Park is different again, so it comes down to our ability to adapt.

-“It’s difficult to have a perfect performance against the number one side in the world, so to get a result is pleasing.”
+“It’s difficult to have a perfect performance against the number one side in the world, so to get a result is pleasing.”—Agencies